APACTestDrive/CloudNative_AppDev/102-CICDlab.md

 To import project data from Oracle Cloud Infrastructure Object Storage Classic into Oracle Developer Cloud Service:

-- In the navigation bar on the left click **Administration**
+- Move over to the navigation bar on the left and click the **Administration** icon

 - Select **Data Export/Import** from the popup context option list or from the Administration page

   ![](images/34.png)

-- Complete the Data Export/Import Page as illustrated below using the REST Endpoint URL you obtained in Section 7.2:
+- Complete the Data Export/Import Page as illustrated below using the REST Endpoint URL you obtained in Step 2

   ![](images/35.png)